JoshuaMathew/NBA-ROY-Prediction-/README.md

 The final model used was a neural network (NN).
 The input layers takes in the 16 features, followed by 2 dense fully connected layers containing 6 nodes each.
 The ReLu activation function was used for the hidden layers.
 Because the output is binary, the sigmoid function was used for the output layer.
 The structure of the NN is shown above.

 The data was again normalized before training and testing.
 The neural network was trained using a batch size of 10 over 250 epochs.
 The cross-entropy loss function and Adam optimization algorithm were employed.
-The validation loss curve is shown below.
+The validation loss curve is shown below:

 <p align="center">
   <img src="https://github.com/JoshuaMathew/NBA-ROY-Prediction-/blob/master/images/loss.JPG">
 </p>

-Below is the confusion matrix for the results of the NN on the validation dataset.
+Below is the confusion matrix for the results of the NN on the validation dataset:

 |  | Predicted ROY  | Predicted Not ROY |
 | :---:  | :-: | :-:|